kplabs-pl/sml-docs/src/tutorials/antelope/zero_to_hero/minimalist_vivado_project.rst

    * Project type: RTL Project

-     * Select 'Don't specify sources at this time'
+     * Select :menuselection:`Don't specify sources at this time`
-     * Don't select 'Project is an extensible Vitis platform'
+     * Don't select :menuselection:`Project is an extensible Vitis platform`

    * Part: ``xczu4cg-sfvc784-1L-i``

-2. Create top-level block design by using 'Create Block Design' in Flow Navigator.
+2. Create top-level block design by using :menuselection:`Create Block Design` in Flow Navigator.
 Use ``top_bd`` as name.
 3. In block design diagram editor add Zynq UltraScale+ MPSoC IP block.
 4. Start customization of Zynq UltraScale+ MPSoC IP block by double-clicking on it.